postcards from new york, no. 2: happy one-year anniversary to me!

 But the highlight of the summer is that I'm moving to the city!
 I honestly hate that I have to move out of my current apartment because I love it so much, but I'm also immeasurably excited to be closer to work (my current commute clocks in at an hour door-to-door).
 Remember my friend Melissa?
 Well, our eight-year relationship is coming full circle, because she just moved to New York and we're going to live in the city together!
 You don't even understand how happy this makes me.
 Our parents are also thrilled.
 Truly we were destined to be friends when we met at trivia on that cruise.
 Our story is one worth telling everyone I know.

-Also, in a strange twist of fate, my other housemate's boyfriend is from San Diego and went to one of the local private high schools, and he happens to know my high school boyfriend, and she has mutual friends with him because they both when to NYU.
+Also, in a strange twist of fate, my other housemate's boyfriend is from San Diego and went to one of the local private high schools, and he happens to know my high school boyfriend and we were in the same SAT prep class back in junior year high school.
 Small world.
 I am the poster child of six degrees of separation.

 And I do really love Brooklyn—it has such a unique vibe and a charm that's inspired cities all over the world.
 But I've always thought of myself as more of a city girl.
 I like the orderliness, I like the energy.
 And as my friend pointed out, I'm not very hip or very artsy.